rasviitanen/rvm/README.md

 4. Call your function! `secret = client_secret()`
    This will run the `client_secret` function from the host and return the response to your guest.

+## Changing backing store
+We use OpenDAL, so switching backing store to something that's not the file system only requires you to use another service.